AckerlyXu/heima/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

-<properties
+---
-    pageTitle="Live streaming using Azure Media Services to create multi-bitrate streams | Azure" description="This topic describes how to set up a Channel that receives a single bitrate live stream from an on-premises encoder and then performs live encoding to adaptive bitrate stream with Media Services.
-The stream can then be delivered to client playback applications through one or more Streaming Endpoints, using one of the following adaptive streaming protocols: HLS, Smooth Stream, MPEG DASH." services="media-services"
+title: Live streaming using Azure Media Services to create multi-bitrate streams | Azure
+description: This topic describes how to set up a Channel that receives a single bitrate live stream from an on-premises encoder and then performs live encoding to adaptive bitrate stream with Media Services.
+The stream can then be delivered to client playback applications through one or more Streaming Endpoints, using one of the following adaptive streaming protocols: HLS, Smooth Stream, MPEG DASH.
-    documentationcenter=""
-    author="anilmur"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="30ce6556-b0ff-46d8-a15d-5f10e4c360e2"
-    ms.service="media-services"
-    ms.workload="media"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/05/2017"
-    wacn.date=""
-    ms.author="juliako;anilmur" />
+services: media-services
+documentationcenter: ''
+author: anilmur
+manager: erikre
+editor: ''

+ms.assetid: 30ce6556-b0ff-46d8-a15d-5f10e4c360e2
+ms.service: media-services
+ms.workload: media
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/05/2017
+wacn.date: ''
+ms.author: juliako;anilmur
+---

 # Live streaming using Azure Media Services to create multi-bitrate streams
 ## Overview